 Data Science Programs in Oklahoma

 There are three main schools that provide online higher education in the field of data science.
-Oklahoma State University offers a Master of Science in Business Analytics and Data Science and graduate certificates in Data Mining and Marketing Analytics.
+Oklahoma State University offers a M.S. in Business Analytics and Data Science and graduate certificates in Data Mining and Marketing Analytics.

 The University of Oklahoma offers a similar Master's degree in Data Science and Analytics.
 In the healthcare sector, Southwestern Oklahoma State University has a unique Master's degree program in Health Information Management.

-- Oklahoma State University: Data Science (DS), Minor M.S. in Business Analytics SAS and OSU Data Mining Certificate
+- Oklahoma State University: M.S. in Business Analytics and Data Science Data Science (DS), Minor SAS and OSU Data Mining Certificate

 - Oklahoma State University Center for Health Sciences: Graduate Certificate in Business Data Mining Graduate Certificate in Marketing Analytics